kostajh/rebuild/README.md

 ## Dependencies

+### YAML

 Drush Rebuild requires that config files use YAML format.
 If you previously used the INI format, an attempt will be made to automatically convert your INI format file to YAML - but you'll probably want to review and fix manually.

+### Drush 6

+Development is done against the latest stable builds of Drush 6.
+As of July 16, this is Drush 8.x-6.x-RC1.

 ## Need help?